joeldmott/Instacart_Project/README.md

 ## Conclusions
 Instacart's helpful dataset can also inform grocery chain's own delivery, curbside, and restocking operations.
 Future or similar projects with specific stores in mind may help optimize aisle layouts or intradepartmental display.
 They may also help suggest how many parking spaces to reserve for curbside pickup, allocation of staff to delivery/curbside services, and grocery ordering app design.

+## Repository Structure:
+├── images
+│   ├── Added-to-Cart-Order & Product-Reorder-Percentage.png
+│   ├── Amount of Orders per Day of the Week.png
+│   ├── Amount_of_Products_Sold_by_Department.png
+│   ├── Histogram of the Number of Days Since the Previous Order.png │   ├── Variety_of_Products_by_Department.png
+├── .gitignore
+├── README.md
+├── presentation.pdf
+└── project_notebook.ipynb